Premature Withdrawal of FD

 • You receive the principal of ₹1,00,000 plus the adjusted interest amount based on this recalculation.

-Premature FD Withdrawal Policies of Top Banks
+FD Premature Withdrawal Charges of Top Banks

 Premature withdrawal rules may differ between banks regarding penalty fees, interest recalculation, and required minimum holding time limits.
 Here is a brief outline of how some top banks manage the premature closure of fixed deposits: